alphagov/whitehall/STYLEGUIDE.md

 Whitehall.init creates an instance of the passed in constructor, passing the second argument through as an argument.
 A reference to the new instance is stored in `Whitehall.instances`.

-Scripts should only be initialised when needed and should make use of the helper `initialise_script`:
+Scripts should only be initialised when needed and should make use of the rails helper `initialise_script`:

     #!erb
     <% initialise_script "Whitehall.Frontend.SomeView", selector: '.js-some-view' %>

-This helper takes a ruby hash as a seond argument, which is jsonified and passed down to the javascript constructor (in content\_for block :javascript_initialisers).
+This rails helper takes a ruby hash as a second argument, which is jsonified and passed down to the javascript constructor (in content\_for block :javascript_initialisers).
 This is not done in $.ready by default, so if the script needs to wait for $.ready, it should do so in it's constructor.

-This initialise\_script line should be in the most appropriate template/partial for view scripts, and should be near the :javascript_initialisers yield in the applicable layout for helpers.
+This initialise\_script line should be in the most appropriate template/partial for view scripts / view-specific helpers, and should be near the :javascript_initialisers yield in the applicable layout for site-wide helpers.

 ## CSS selectors